amirulabdlatib/simple-langchain-rag/README.md

+This project demostrate of simple rag with langchain

 To use this project:

-1️.
-Clone the Repository
+1. Clone the Repository
 mkdir simple-rag-langchain
 cd simple-rag-langchain
 git clone https://github.com/amirulabdlatib/simple-langchain-rag.git